Cultural Types - The Lewis Model. Culture Triangle

 Linear–active: introvert, both listens and speaks, has undivided attention, is structured but firm and specific, displays limited body language and gestures, plans actions step by step, sometimes impatient, sticks to facts, refers to logic, cares about own good name, respects the law, values truth more than diplomacy, likes privacy, separates personal life from professional life.

 On this basis, Lewis created a comprehensive model in which he placed all the major nationalities of the world on a single scale.
-Linear active, multi-active, and reactive types have been placed on a single graph that constitutes the so-called Culture Triangle.
+Linear active, multi-active, and reactive types have been put on a single graph, constituting the so-called Culture Triangle.

 Interactions between the main culture types